Invarians

 1 Smart contract Calls sendRequest() on the Chainlink Functions Router

-2 Functions DON Executes the JavaScript source — calls Invarians API with encrypted API key (stored as Functions secret)
+2 Functions DON Executes the JavaScript source, calls Invarians API with encrypted API key (stored as Functions secret)

-3 Invarians API Returns signed attestation: l1_regime, bridge_state, oracle_status, data_age_seconds
+3 Invarians API Returns the signed panel: panel.l1[], panel.l2[], panel.bridges[], oracle_status, signed_execution_context

 4 Functions DON Encodes the response and delivers it to fulfillRequest() on the contract

-5 Smart contract Stores l1_regime and bridge_state, gates execution via modifier — S1D1 · S1D2 · S2D1 · S2D2 · BS1 · BS2
+5 Smart contract Stores the decoded panel.l1[].regime and panel.bridges[].state in its own storage slots, gates execution via modifier, S1D1 · S1D2 · S2D1 · S2D2 · BS1 · BS2

-// Invarians × Chainlink Functions — source.js
+// Invarians × Chainlink Functions, source.js

-// Deploy via Chainlink Functions Toolkit — store API key as encrypted secret
+// Deploy via Chainlink Functions Toolkit, store API key as encrypted secret

-const chain = args[0] || "ethereum" // pass target chain as argument
+const l1Chain = args[0] || "ethereum" // L1 to read regime from

 const apiKey = secrets.INVARIANS_API_KEY